 3. Categorize expenses as detailed as needed

 Don’t make personal budgeting more work as it needs to be.
-Income streams are usually a limited number.
+Income sources are usually a limited number.
 You can easily list them all.

 Expense categories on the other side can become very detailed.
 You don’t need to separate your budget for breakfast from going out with friends.
 You also don’t need to break out theater from sports entertainment.
 There is no real value in these details.
 The opposite is true.
 The finer you make your expense categories, the more likely you are to not match planned expenses with real expenses.
 And the more often that happens the less value you’ll see in your planning efforts.